esamattis/piler/README.md

 #### res.ob( any Javascript object )

-Similar to js.addOb, but only for this response.
+Similar to clientjs.addOb, but only for this response.

 THIS ONE IS NOT IMPLEMENTED YET